Love him or hate him, Groupon's Mason makes a splash

 He has had to contend with a growing list of new entrants to the daily deals space from Google to AT&T, in addition to nemesis LivingSocial, backed by Amazon.com Inc.

-The Securities and Exchange Commission's poking into its financials forced Groupon to scrap controversial accounting metrics and recognize the costs of marketing and revenue-sharing with merchants more.
+The Securities and Exchange Commission's poking into its financials forced Groupon to scrap controversial accounting metrics and recognise the costs of marketing and revenue-sharing with merchants more.

 In September, Groupon lost COO Margo Georgiadis to Google Inc -- months after losing predecessor Rob Solomon.